-What Is Memory Care?
+What is Memory Care?

-What Is The Difference Between Alzheimer’s And Dementia?
+What is the Difference Between Alzheimer’s and Dementia?

 Alzheimer’s and dementia are similar, but not the same disease.
 While most people use these terms interchangeably, it can cause confusion.
 Dementia is an umbrella term for a group of symptoms revolving around impaired reasoning and memory.
 On the other hand, Alzheimer’s is a specific form of dementia and is the cause of 50-70% of all dementia cases.
 Alzheimer’s is a degenerative disease and cannot be reversed, while dementia, in some cases, can be treated.

-What Makes Oaks’ Horizons Memory Care Different?
+What Makes Oaks Senior Living’s Memory Care Different?